MahdiAll99/MEDimage/docs/configuration_file.rst

 You can check a full example of the file here:
 `notebooks/ibsi/settings/ <https://github.com/MahdiAll99/MEDimage/tree/main/notebooks/ibsi/settings>`__.

-This section will go through the details of how to set up and use this configuration file and will be separated to four subdivision:
+This section will walk you through the details on how to set up and use the configuration file.
+It will be separated to four subdivision:

 - :ref:`Pre-checks<Pre-checks Parameters>`
 - :ref:`Processing<Processing Parameters>`